 7:30 PM Lead Out & Annie Presentations, McCrory Hall for the Performing Arts

 The Senior Banquet is the only event for which you will need to make reservations.
-Click HERE for the on-line reservation form.
+Reservations will be available in the spring.
 Seniors and up to two additional guests are complimentary.
 Additional guests are $20 each.
 All seating is reserved and you will be guided to your table by our special events team.
 (All reservations will be logged, but you will not receive a physical ticket.)
 The buffet will be open as soon as guests begin arriving from the Baccalaureate Service.
 Please contact Lizzie Duncan if you have any questions or concerns regarding the Senior Banquet.

 Each senior will be celebrated during the Annie Presentations and Senior Lead Out but not in alphabetical order.
 They each will receive an Annie (short for Angel) medallion.
 The program will end at approximately 9 p.m.
 Seating in McCrory Hall is open and accessible.